Test-writing playbook¶

 EvenRowGenerator¶

 Generates a list of even numbered rows.
-Uses the row mapping specified by the Payload generator class used.
+Uses the row mapping specified by the payload generator class used.
 Two configuration parameters are needed for EvenRowGenerator:

 nr_rows